Project Setup Migration

 The migration is described in two steps which can be implemented as two separate pull requests:

-- Modify the project setup to be what the
+- Modify the structure of the repository into the project setup of the

 project-expanders